Updated December 26, 2022

 As a beginner learning to snowboard, the experience can be painfully challenging. definitely not the kind of physical stress you want to put your body through during pregnancy.

-Intermediate snowboarders, have to be particularly careful if they are going to choose to ski while pregnant.
+Intermediate snowboarders, have to be particularly careful if they are going to choose to ski or snowboard while pregnant.

 They are capable of stopping and turning but are not able to comfortably ride over challenging terrain.